Using Sports Card Price Guides to Find the Real Value of Your Collection

 Far and away, the simplest and most accurate method for determining the current value of your sports cards is to look at completed eBay auctions.
 Registered users have basic access to completed auction data, free of charge.
 This is a fantastic resource for seeing just how much your sports cards are worth on the open market.

 This information is vital for getting a snapshot of the current market value of a specific item.
-The old saying that, "Something is only worth what someone is willing to pay for it," should be amended to include the disclaimer, "at the exact moment you want to sell it."
-EBay's completed listings search function is a clear example of why this is true.
+While "something is only worth what someone is willing to pay for it" is a common refrain, it should be amended to include the disclaimer, "at the exact moment you want to sell it." eBay's completed listings search function is a clear example of why this is true.

 Book Value vs. eBay Value

-Often times, collectors ask, "Why is there such a difference between book value and eBay value?"
-Printed price guides largely use sales data from retail brick and mortar stores to price their card listings.
+Collectors often ask, "Why is there such a difference between book value and eBay value?"
+Printed price guides largely use sales data from retail brick-and-mortar stores to price their card listings.
 Most collectors are aware of the fact that you can often pay significantly more for a card purchased from a baseball card shop as compared to online.
 Shop owners have added costs such as rent, utilities, payroll, and other fixed and variable costs.
 Online dealers don't have as much overhead and can often offer things for lower prices.

 How Print Sports Card Price Guides and Other Tools Can Be Useful

-In addition to eBay's own search functions, there are a wide-range of services available.
+In addition to eBay's own search functions, a wide range of services are available.
 Most of these require a subscription that lets users access even more accurate and robust sales data and analysis.

-Terapeak and HammerTap are just two companies that offer such pricing services.
+Terapeak is the leading company to offer such pricing services.
 One of the key differences in these types of paid services is that they allow you to track a bigger range of sales data.
 They can go back a year or more to provide historical sales data.
 With this data, collectors can track trends and see how a card’s value increases or decreases over a specific time period.
+Terapeak is now included within the eBay seller account as a resource.

 Other online resources do exist to research sports card pricing data.
 The key is that all of these resources and tools are just that, tools.
-They can be used to assemble a pricing profile, and to determine as accurate a value for a specific card as possible.
-One such site is Sports Lizard, which has incorporated a proprietary pricing tool using a wide range of completed eBay data.
-The main problem with the site is that it doesn't differentiate cards that are graded versus those that are not.
-This skews pricing data significantly and returns results with a mean value for all cards within that specific search.
+They can be used to assemble a pricing profile, and to determine an accurate value.

 Collectors can also use websites that specialize in providing pricing data for a specific niche such as graded and vintage cards.
 For example, Collector’s Universe publishes a monthly price guide and online supplement for PSA-graded cards.
 Collector's Universe is the parent company of PSA.
 The data is taken from dealer sales at shows, auctions, stores, and online.
 Condition, grades and realized prices are meticulously tracked and cross-referenced by the company’s pricing analysts.